-- The first two statements are government-wide financial statements that provide both longterm and short-term information about the District's overall financial status.
+- The first two statements are government-wide financial statements that provide both long-term and short-term information about the District's overall financial status.
 These statements report information about the District, as a whole, using accounting methods similar to those used by private-sector companies.
 The Statement of Net Position includes all of the government's assets and liabilities.
-All of the current year's revenues and expense are accounted for in the statement of activities regardless of when cash is received or paid.
+All of the current year's revenues and expenses are accounted for in the statement of activities regardless of when cash is received or paid.
 The two government-wide statements report the District's net position and how they have changed. - The remaining statements are fund financial statements that focus on individual funds; reporting the operations in more detail than the government-wide statements.

-GRANT TOWNSHIP SCHOOL DISTRICT NO. 2 MANAGEMENT'S DISCUSSION AND ANALYSIS For the Fiscal Year Ended June 30, 2023
+MANAGEMENT'S DISCUSSION AND ANALYSIS For the Fiscal Year Ended June 30, 2024